Frequently Asked Questions

 * COVID 19 Vaccination/Negative Test/Facemasks are no longer required.

 What is a tourist?
 A person who travels to other countries for pleasure and returns back home.
 Tourists are not allowed to work in Honduras.
-Businesses who hire tourists and tourist themselves are fined or deported if found working illegally.

 La Ceiba: UniPlaza, Second Floor